Yousef-ashraf147/Nawy_Demo/README.md

 - Add Apartment Dialog: A modal allows creating new apartments with validation.
 - Mobile Support: Navigation and forms adapt to mobile layouts.

+Running the App Locally Without Docker
+To run the application without Docker, follow these steps:

+Backend Setup:

+1. Navigate to the backend directory:

+   - cd backend

+2. Install dependencies:

+   - npm install

+3. Make sure PostgreSQL is installed and running on your system.
+4. Create a database manually using a tool such as pgAdmin or psql:

+   - CREATE DATABASE apartmentsdb1;

+5. Update the database credentials in backend/src/config/database.ts if needed.
+6. Start the backend server:

+   - npx ts-node src/server.ts
+     or if compiled:
+   - npm run build
+   - node dist/server.js

+Frontend Setup:

+1. Navigate to the frontend directory:

+   - cd frontend

+2. Install dependencies:

+   - npm install

+3. Create a .env.local file and set:

+   - NEXT_PUBLIC_API_BASE=[http://localhost:5000](http://localhost:5000)

+4. Start the frontend development server:

+   - npm run dev

+Accessing the App:

+- Open [http://localhost:3000](http://localhost:3000) in the browser.
+- The frontend will communicate with the backend at [http://localhost:5000](http://localhost:5000).

 Running the App Locally
 Once Docker has finished building and starting the containers, access the application at: